Huythanh0x/linked-blog-starter-md/best practice test approach.md

 TDD involves three primary steps:
 - writing a *failing test*
-- implementing the **minimum code** necessary to pass the test, and finally refactoring the code while ensuring that all tests pass
+- implementing the **minimum code** necessary to *pass the test*
+- and finally refactoring the code while ensuring that *all tests pass*